1991 Portuguese legislative election: PS 1989 leadership election

-In the 1987 general election the PS polled 2nd with just 22%, while the PSD won a historic absolute majority.
+In the 1987 general election the PS polled 2nd with just 22 percent, while the PSD won a historic absolute majority.
 Then party leader, Vítor Constâncio was facing pressures because of his strategy, with interferences also from President Mário Soares, and, adding to this, his difficulty in finding a strong candidate for Lisbon to contest the 1989 local elections.
 Because of these pressures, Constâncio resign in late 1988 and a party congress to elect a new leader was called for mid January 1989.
 Two candidates were on the ballot, Jorge Sampaio and Jaime Gama.
 Sampaio was easily elected as PS leader.